On This Page

 - Hormonal changes and emotional factors.

-- Viral infections, including the common cold, infectious mononucleosis, and hepatitis.
+- Viral infections, include the common cold, infectious mononucleosis, and hepatitis.

 Ayurvedic Concept of Urticaria (Sheetpitta)